pydantic/pydantic/docs/usage/models.md

     """
 ```

-Pydantic also treats `GenericModel` similarly to how it treats built-in generic types like `List` and `Dict` when it
+When using bound type parameters, and when leaving type parameters unspecified, Pydantic treats generic models
-comes to leaving them unparameterized, or using bounded `TypeVar` instances:
+similarly to how it treats built-in generic types like `List` and `Dict`:

-* If you don't specify parameters before instantiating the generic model, they will be treated as `Any`
+* If you don't specify parameters before instantiating the generic model, they are treated as the bound of the `TypeVar`.
-* You can parametrize models with one or more *bounded* parameters to add subclass checks
+* If the `TypeVar`s involved have no bounds, they are treated as `Any`.

 Also, like `List` and `Dict`, any parameters specified using a `TypeVar` can later be substituted with concrete types.